School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 The schools

-All also offer an English as a Foreign Language programme to give international students the support they need.
+All of them also offer an English as a Foreign Language programme to give international students the support they need.

-Don’t hesitate to contact us for a detailed profile of the schools, so that you can choose the one you would like to attend.
+Don’t hesitate to contact us for a detailed profile of the schools, so that you can choose the one where you would like to spend your stay.

 • Art studios